-We paid the fee of 510 yen for a cup of tea and a confection, called a wagashi, which has a special and traditional meaning in a Japanese tea ceremony.
+We paid the fee of 510 yen ($4.60 subject to change) for a cup of tea and a confection, called a wagashi, which has a special and traditional meaning in a Japanese tea ceremony.
 (Note that it also costs 300 yen to get into the park itself.)
 We were also given an instruction sheet.
 Then we took off our shoes and found ourselves a seat in the tea room.

-Keep in mind that this ceremony differs from a real ceremony in that it’s a sort of “do-it-yourself” ceremony.
+Keep in mind that this tea ceremony differs from a real ceremony in that it’s a sort of “do-it-yourself” version.
 The sheet they gave us was so that we could walk ourselves through the process that would take place at a traditional ceremony – one that would last a full day and consist of many steps and procedures that are very important and carry special cultural meaning.